Bold, smoky, and easy! This cast-iron roasted red salsa brings taquería-style flavor to tacos, bowls, and chips without needing an oven.

 - Texture: For a smooth salsa, blend on low until silky.
 For a chunkier texture, blend just enough on low to combine - stop as soon as it looks right.
 Avoid high speed, which can change the flavor and make it frothy.

 - Want it thinner?
 Add a splash of water and blend again on low until pourable ( you may need to adjust salt).
 Go slow - you can always add more.
-If it's thin enough, we like to put it in a squeeze bottle for easy serving.
+If it's thin enough, I put it in a squeeze bottle for easy serving.